John Newman Edwards: Reconstruction

-Returning to Missouri in 1867, Edwards joined "The Republican" as a reporter.
+Returning to Missouri in 1867, Edwards joined The Republican as a reporter.
 The following year, he began the Kansas City Times, a staunch Democratic paper in a military ruled state governed by Republican Party officials.
-With this newspaper Edwards used the paper to champion the return to prominence of former Missouri Confederates, denounce black jurors, scalawags, and carpetbaggers, and agitate against military occupation.
+Edwards used the paper to champion a return to prominence of former Missouri Confederates, denounced black jurors, "scalawags", and "carpetbaggers", and agitated against military occupation.
 After the 1869 robbery of the Daviess County Saving Association in Gallatin, Missouri, Edwards met with Jesse and Frank James.
 In the pages of the Kansas City Times Edwards established the James Brothers as symbols of ex-Confederates "striking back" against perceived corruption, graft, oppression and criminality of military backed Republican rule in Missouri.

 On March 28, 1871, Edwards eloped and married a cousin, Mary Virginia Plattenburg, on the Shelby farm.
-Her parents had objected to their marriage because of their family relationship.
+Her parents objected to their marriage because of their family relationship.
 The union eventually produced two sons and a daughter.

 Edwards remained at the Times until 1873.
-He then moved to St. Louis to edit "The Dispatch".
-On September 4, 1875 he fought a pistol duel with Col. Emory S. Foster, editor of the "St. Louis Journal", who had accused him in print of lying.
+He then moved to St. Louis to edit The Dispatch.
+On September 4, 1875 he fought a pistol duel with Col. Emory S. Foster, editor of the St. Louis Journal, who had accused him in print of lying.
 Neither man was injured.

 Edwards left the Dispatch, planning to move to Santa Fe and raise sheep.
 However, he was persuaded by friends and family to remain in Missouri.

 In 1877, Edwards published Noted Guerrillas, an account of Confederate partisan warfare during Civil War in western Missouri and border Kansas.
 Edwards grew concerned by the early-1870s that Missouri, a divided state which ultimately remained in the Union, would be isolated from the mainstream Lost Cause movement.
 So more than just a chronicle of the guerrilla war in the western borderlands, "Noted Guerrillas" also functioned as the basis of an "irregular Lost Cause" that Edwards specially constructed for Missouri.
 William Clarke Quantrill, "Bloody Bill" Anderson, and the James brothers, Frank and Jesse, were among the bushwhackers deified as Confederate heroes in place of standard Lost Cause icons like Robert E. Lee, J.E.B.
 Stuart, and P. G. T. Beauregard.

-He later moved to Sedalia to become editor of "The Democrat."
-He next became editor of the "St. Joseph Gazette."
+He later moved to Sedalia to become editor of The Democrat.
+He next became editor of the St. Joseph Gazette.

 In 1887, Edwards returned to Kansas City as editor of the paper he had founded.
 Edwards' health was damaged by alcoholism, and he died in 1889 at the age of 50 in Jefferson City.
 He was buried in Dover, Missouri.